plantanapp/documentation/docs/updates/updates-to-token-usage-in-themes.md

 ---
-id: updates-to-token-usage-in-dnn-themes
+id: updates-to-token-usage-in-themes
-title: Updates to Token Usage in DNN Themes
+title: Updates to Token Usage in Themes
-sidebar_label: Updates to Token Usage in DNN Themes
+sidebar_label: Updates to Token Usage in Themes
 ---

 # Preparing for Upcoming Changes in Token Usage in Page Themes